 This page looks at international equity markets and the opportunity set for global investing.
-The right side makes the case for investing internationally, as almost half of the equity market opportunity set is found outside of the U.S. (top-right).
-The bottom-right graph illustrates the different sector exposures across regional indices.
-The table on the left shows USD and local currency returns for various international indices.
-The difference between the two highlights the role that currencies play in international investing: sometimes they add to returns and sometimes they can detract from returns once converted back to USD.
-On the far right-hand columns of the table we show 15 year annualized returns and a 15 year beta, which is a measure of volatility.
+The top-right chart underscores the reason why investors should look internationally, as almost half of the equity market opportunity set is found outside of the U.S. The bottom-right graph shows the percentage of revenue derived from the home country of listing.
+Where a company is listed can be very different from where its revenue is derived, and international indices such as MSCI Europe ex-UK and MSCI UK tend to be very internationally exposed.
+The table on the left shows USD and local currency returns for various international indices, highlighting the meaningful impact that currencies can have on returns.
+On the far right columns of the table, we show 15-year annualized returns and a 15-year beta, which is a measure of volatility.